What to Do After Unprotected Sex Topical Map: SEO Clusters

 Explains what can be handled via telehealth (EC, prescriptions, counseling), how to get rapid care online, privacy considerations and when an in‑person visit is required.

-Content Strategy for What to Do After Unprotected Sex
+Content strategy and topical authority plan for What to Do After Unprotected Sex

 The recommended SEO content strategy for What to Do After Unprotected Sex is the hub-and-spoke topical map model: one comprehensive pillar page on What to Do After Unprotected Sex, supported by 23 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on What to Do After Unprotected Sex — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on What to Do After Unprotected Sex.

 29